treeverse/lakeFS/docs/faq.md

 1. Metadata regarding the database used (version, installed extensions and parameters such as DB Timezone and work memory)
 1. Periodic aggregated action counters (e.g. how many "get_object" operations occurred).

-### 7. What is the difference between lakeFS / Delta Lake /  Hudi / Iceberg?
+### 7. How is lakeFS different from Delta Lake / Hudi / Iceberg?
-We support different use-cases.
 Delta Lake, Hudi and Iceberg all define dedicated, structured data formats that allow deletes and upserts. lakeFS is format-agnostic and enables consistent cross-collection versioning of your data using git-like operations.
-Read our [blog](https://lakefs.io/data-versioning/) for a more detailed comparison.
+Read our [blog](https://lakefs.io/hudi-iceberg-and-delta-lake-data-lake-table-formats-compared/) for a more detailed comparison.

 ### 8. What inspired your logo?
 The [Axolotl](https://en.wikipedia.org/wiki/Axolotl){:target="_blank"} – a species of salamander, also known as the Mexican Lake Monster or the Peter Pan of the animal kingdom.
 It's a magical creature, living in a lake, just like us :-).